Indira Gandhi Engineering College, Sagar: History

 IGEC Sagar was established by government of Madhya Pradesh in November 1981.
 It is one of the government autonomous engineering colleges of Madhya Pradesh India.
 Initially it was named as "Government Engineering College Sagar" and it was affiliated to Sagar University.
 The name was subsequently modified to "Indira Gandhi Engineering College Sagar" and since 2000 it is affiliated to Rajiv Gandhi Proudyogiki Vishwavidyalaya, Bhopal, Madhya Pradesh.
-The institute initially became functional from its old site close to "Dr. Hari Singh Gour University Sagar".
+The institute initially functioned from its old site close to "Dr. Hari Singh Gour University Sagar".
 It was shifted to the newly constructed campus in December 1986.
-Its campus is housed inside the 220 acres land allotted by the government in 1985, on a hillock about 10 km from Sagar City. near Baheriya Village.
-Institute is recognized by All India Council for Technical Education (AICTE) and follows its mandate for all the courses.
+Its campus is housed inside the 220 acres land allotted by the government in 1985, on a hillock about 10 km from Sagar City near Baheriya Village.
+The Institute is recognized by All India Council for Technical Education (AICTE) and follows its mandate for all the courses.